astral3693/skinplayersweb/README.md

 	$password = "";
 	$dbname = "";

-2 edit  Skin_Players.xml
+2 edit  Skin_Players.xml (It already comes with an example, there is no need to configure it now)

 	<item>
 	<title>leao</title>// NAME
 	<side>CT</side> // CT OR T OR ALL
 	</item>

-3 edit  Server.xml
+3 edit  Server.xml (It already comes with an example, there is no need to configure it now)

 	<item>
 	<title>[CS2]ASTRAL SERVER SKINS | KNIFE | WS | VIPNIGHT | RANKED</title>